 What are you most excited about for the future?

-My debut EP ‘What Defines Grief” which is dropping the day straight after the music video.
+My debut EP ‘What Defines Grief” is dropping soon after the music video is being released on the first of June!
 Even beyond that there’s a lot going on release plan wise.
 Keep an eye on my social media for dates!

 Thanks so much Kay!
 Be sure to follow Kay on her Instagram or Facebook page in order to listen to her new song as soon as it’s released!
 If you are a musician, filmmaker, actor, artist, photographer or dancer be sure to hire our studios for your next project.
 Check out our availability and enquire for more information.